JThomas404/JThomas404/README.md

 ## About Me

-Cloud Engineer based in Johannesburg, South Africa, specializing in serverless architectures and cloud-native solutions.
+Cloud Engineer based in Johannesburg, South Africa, specialising in serverless architectures and cloud-native solutions.
 I started my tech journey in 2022 and currently work as a Remote Tier 1 Technical Support Engineer at SEIDOR Networks.

 ## Featured Projects